tataraba/simplesite/README.md

 ---

-<p align="center"> Creating a Python-backed front end, featuring FastAPI, htmx, and TailwindCSS.
+<p align="center"> Create a Python-backed frontend with FastAPI, htmx, and TailwindCSS.
+Build it from scratch and follow the guide.
+Alternatively, clone the repo/use the template, or better yet, spin up a Codespace and start right away!
     <br>
 </p>